 - Have a telephone and access to transportation

-- Be willing to return to Hope Medical Group for a check up to complete Mifeprex provision of care
+- Be willing to return to Hope Medical Group for a check up to ensure the Mifeprex was successful

-You must have the state required doctor session at least 24 hours prior to receiving Mifeprex.
-During this visit you will review additional information to determine if Mifeprex is the right choice for you.
+During your first visit you will review additional information to determine if Mifeprex is the right choice for you.
 State required “doctor sessions” are offered six days a week and include an ultrasound exam to determine your exact length of pregnancy.
-Hope Medical Group also offers early surgical abortion starting at three weeks from the last menstrual period (or one week pregnant) so if you are very early into your pregnancy either Mifeprex or early surgical abortion may be available to you.
+Hope Medical Group also offers early surgical abortion starting at four weeks from the last menstrual period (or one week pregnant) so if you are very early into your pregnancy either Mifeprex or early surgical abortion may be available to you.

-If you decide on Mifeprex and meet the requirements, you can return on Tuesday morning, Thursday afternoon, or Saturday to receive the pill.
-It is also available on some Mondays and Fridays.
+If you decide on Mifeprex and meet the requirements, you can return on Tuesday afternoon, Thursday afternoon, or Saturday to receive the pill.
 After an examination, you will be given Mifeprex, to take orally.
-You will receive a prescription for four tablets of Misoprostol to use 24 to 48 hours after the Mifeprex.
+You will receive a prescription for four tablets of Misoprostol to take 24 to 48 hours after the Mifeprex.
 These tablets will be placed between your cheek and gum where they should remain for 45 minutes.
 This medicine causes your uterus to contract and expel the pregnancy.
 Most women will miscarry four hours after this but sometimes it can take up to ten hours to pass the pregnancy.
 Strong cramping and bleeding is not unusual as this medicine is inducing a miscarriage.
 Prescriptions for nausea and pain will be given.